Eight nights; nine days of spectacular bicycle touring and hiking on the Viking Trail in Gros Morne National Park and L’Anse aux Meadows.

 Optional finish at St. Anthony with Provincial Air flight available to St. John’s, Newfoundland.
 Update: 2022 PAL schedule has changed; now requires waiting a day in St. Anthony.
 Private charters can be arranged; call us for details.

 Bike into Gros Morne National Park.
-Long: Up to 76km / Short: 41km
+Long: 63km/Short: 34km

 From Deer Lake, bike past the Newfoundland insectarium and the Wiltondale Pioneer Village en route to lunch near the entrance to Gros Morne National Park.
-Spend the afternoon riding the hilly and exhilarating approach to the shore of Bonne Bay, finishing in the tiny fishing village of Norris Point.
-LD (meal inclusions shown for guided trips; self-guided include only breakfasts).
+Spend the afternoon riding the hilly and exhilarating approach to the shore of Bonne Bay, finishing in the tiny fishing village of Woody Point.
+BLD

-Begin the day with a ferry to Woody Point and bike to Trout River for lunch overlooking the Gulf of St. Lawrence.
+Today’s ride takes you to Trout River for lunch overlooking the Gulf of St. Lawrence.
 On the way, stop at the Discovery Centre to learn about the fascinating geographical history of the Tablelands.
-You can take a steep one-hour hike up Partridgeberry Hill along the Lookout Trail, or continue on and take a short hike through the geological curiosity of the Tablelands.
-Continue cycling to Trout River.
-After an afternoon exploring the Tablelands or Green Gardens, return to Woody Point for your water taxi across Bonne Bay, or a van transfer to Norris Point.
-If you want a long ride, you can ride the thrilling hills around the shore of Bonne Bay.
+You can take a steep one-hour hike up Partridgeberry Hill along the Lookout Trail, or continue to the geological curiosity of the Tablelands themselves – an exposed section of the earth’s mantle, of particular fascination to geologists, and a unique phenomenon earning this park its UNESCO designation.
+After an afternoon exploring the Tablelands or enjoying the Green Gardens hike, return to Woody Point for dinner overlooking Bonne Bay.
 BLD

 The long ride north.
-Up to 283km (for most, this ride is vehicle assisted)
+Up to 280km (for most, this ride is vehicle assisted)

 A very long ride today, assisted (we hope!) by the prevailing tailwind and the wide flat road leading you north.
 Most cyclists will accept a boost or two from the van while others will be determined to complete the entire ride.
 Either way, following an evening of fresh local cuisine, you’ll rest well tonight at your lodge in its fabulous wilderness setting near the L’Anse aux Meadows National Historic Site.
 This scenic retreat is well out of the way; be prepared to enjoy comfort in the northern wilderness!
 BLD